jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

 (1) An image produced as a result of an imaging technology search must,— (a) so far as practicable, avoid showing a clear image of the body beneath clothing; and (b) obscure the genitals or make them not easily distinguishable if they are included in the image.
-(2) An image produced as a result of an imaging technology search must be retained only as long as is necessary to determine the presence of an unauthorised item.
+(2) An image produced as a result of an imaging technology search for the purpose of detecting any unauthorised item must be disposed of within 24 hours.
+(2A) An image produced as a result of an imaging technology search for the purpose of measuring a person’s body temperature must be disposed of within 1 hour.
 (3) Despite anything to the contrary in another enactment, a person who conducts an imaging technology search must not, without reasonable excuse, photograph or copy the image or provide the image to another person.

-### 92D Particular restrictions when imaging technology search used as alternative to strip search
+### 92D Particular restrictions when imaging technology search used as alternative to rub-down search or strip search
-(1) The restrictions in section 92C(1) do not apply where an imaging technology search is used as an alternative to a strip search under section 98(9).
+(1) The restrictions in section 92C(1) do not apply if an imaging technology search is used as— (a) an alternative to a rub-down search under section 98B(2); or (b) an alternative to a strip search under section 98F.
 (2) However, an image that is produced using imaging technology— (a) may be viewed only by an officer or a constable of the same sex as the person who is searched; and (b) may not be viewed by another prisoner.